 6) Shiranian = Shih Tzu Pomeranian Mix Dog

-He is a descendant of the Chinese royalty breed Shih Tzu so he likes to carry himself with poise.
-But don’t let that self-assured look full you, the Shiranian is quite a menace and very playful each chance he gets.
+He is a descendant of the Chinese royalty breed Shih Tzu, so he likes to carry himself with poise.
+But don’t let that certain look full you, the Shiranian is quite a menace and very playful each chance he gets.
 He also makes a great companion dog and will always be on your lap or follow you behind wherever you go.